saadricklamar/no_android_experience/README.md

 ## Takeaways

 * Styling XML remind me of certain inline styling techniques in React Native and NativeScript.
+The "@drawable" reminded me of how I source background images in HTML.

 * I found some type conversion methods from JavaScript, such as contains(), toString(), split(), etc., to work similarly in Kotlin/Java.